nnaumenko/metaf/docs/sphinx/api_reference.rst

 .. cpp:class:: Distance

 	Stores a distance or height value.
-The value may be expressed as integer (e.g. 3500) or rational (e.g. 2 1/4) number.
+The value may be expressed as meters, feet (e.g. 3500 or 1500) or in statute miles (e.g. 2 1/4 or 2.25).
+The value in statute miles may contain integer and/or fraction parts.

-	The value consists of integer and fraction components, fraction component in turn consists of numerator and denominator.
-Integer or fraction parts can be optionally not reported (i.e. no value).

 	.. cpp:enum-class:: Unit